Big Idea Ventures Deploys $1M Across 5 Foodtech Startups to Rebuild the Global Food System From the Ingredient Up

-New York-based foodtech investor Big Idea Ventures moved on Monday to expand its Global Food Innovation Fund II portfolio, announcing the addition of five startups to its GFIF II portfolio in a deployment that targets the most commercially stubborn pressure points in the global food supply chain: ingredient scalability, cold chain integrity, and the prohibitive cost of bringing food biotechnology to market.
+New York-based foodtech investor Big Idea Ventures moved on Monday to expand its Global Food Innovation Fund II portfolio, announcing the addition of five startups to its GFIF II portfolio in a deployment that targets the most commercially stubborn pressure points in the global food supply chain: ingredient scalability, cold chain integrity, clean-label extraction, and the prohibitive cost of bringing food biotechnology to market.

 The five companies selected reflect a clear strategic thesis: the future of food security does not hinge on growing more food, but on losing less of it, delivering more from less input, and dramatically lowering the cost of advanced food science.

 BioClé, operating across Argentina and the United States, has developed a bacterial extracellular vesicle platform designed for targeted intracellular delivery of bioactives, enabling precise, scalable, and cost-competitive delivery for food, supplement, and nutrition companies.
-France-based CryoVera has developed an anti-crystallization molecule that inhibits ice recrystallization during cold chain transport, preserving premium food quality and texture across the global supply chain.
+France-based CryoVera has developed an anti-crystallisation molecule that inhibits ice recrystallisation during cold chain transport, preserving premium food quality and texture across the global supply chain.
 Cold chain degradation remains one of the most financially damaging and underreported problems in global food logistics, particularly in emerging markets where temperature-controlled infrastructure is inconsistent.

 RheaPlant, based in the United States, specialises in producing hard-to-source, high-quality botanical ingredients through proprietary plant cell biomanufacturing technology, enabling consistent year-round production at significantly lower cost.
 The company directly addresses a structural vulnerability that food manufacturers across Africa and Asia know well: supply chain exposure to seasonal and geopolitical disruption in botanical sourcing.
 Saku Biosciences, also US-based, is working to redefine biomanufacturing by engineering high-yield bacterial strains that get agriculture and food products to market faster while enabling more regional, resilient supply chains.